cybnity/foundation/implementations-line/features/workflow-process/security-activity-orchestration/README.md

 ## PURPOSE
-Presentation of the features dedicated to a scope of security capabilities.
+Presentation of the features dedicated to a scope of security activities orchestration.

 # FUNCTIONAL VIEW
 Presentation of the capabilities area which allow realization of orchestration requirements.